mongodb/specifications/source/transactions/transactions.rst

 state of the transaction.

-The driver MUST add the "UnknownTransactionCommitResult" error label when commitTransaction fails with a network error, server selection error, or write concern failed / timeout.
-(See
-`A server selection error is labeled UnknownTransactionCommitResult`_ for justification.)
+The driver MUST add the "UnknownTransactionCommitResult" error label when commitTransaction fails with a server selection error, network error, retryable writes error, or write concern failed / timeout.
+(See `A server selection error is labeled UnknownTransactionCommitResult`_ for justification.)
 The approximate meaning of the UnknownTransactionCommitResult label is, "We don't know if your commit